-Subsequent events are events or transactions that occur after the balance sheet date but before the financial statements are issued.
-The EAWDB recognizes in the financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the balance sheet, including the estimates inherent in the process of preparing the financial statements.
-The EAWDB's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the balance sheet but arose after the balance sheet date and before financial statements are available to be issued.
-The EAWDB has evaluated subsequent events through December 14, 2015 which is the date the financial statements were available to be issued.
+Subsequent events are events or transactions that occur after the statement of net position date but before the financial statements are issued.
+The EAWDB recognizes in the financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the statement of net position, including the estimates inherent in the process of preparing the financial statements.
+The EAWDB's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statement of net position but arose after the statement of net position date and before financial statements are available to be issued.
+The EAWDB has evaluated subsequent events through December 15, 2016 which is the date the financial statements were available to be issued.

-STATE OF NEW MEXICO EASTERN AREA WORKFORCE DEVELOPMENT BOARD SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS For The Year Ended June 30, 2015
+STATE OF NEW MEXICO EASTERN AREA WORKFORCE DEVELOPMENT BOARD SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS For The Year Ended June 30, 2016